ottyanna/traynim/README.md

   <img src="img/blurrystack.png" alt="blurrystack" width="45%" height="50%">
 </p>

-This image was obtained by rotating both spheres a little and by using a different `initSeq` value, in order to reduce the overall noise.
+This image was obtained by rotating both spheres a little.
+In case of path tracing you could also use a different `initSeq` value, in order to reduce the overall noise.
+Refer to this [script](scripts/stack.sh) for an example.

 ### `--gamma` and `--factor` variation in `pfm2format` feature: